beep-projects/telegram.bot/README.md

     --silent               Send message in silent mode (no user notification on the client) -q/--quiet             Don't print message to stdout
     -v/--verbose           explain what is being done
-    --timeout <timeout>    used by --get_chatid to timeout after <timeout> seconds.
+    --timeout <timeout>    used by --get_chatid  and --get_updates to timeout after <timeout> seconds.
                            Overwrites the default value 60
     -cid/--chatid <chat-id>    Recipient User or Channel ID -bt|-token|--bottoken <bot-token>     Bot Token of your Telegram bot Optional icons are :